JiaYaobo/stamox/README.md

 # High Performance Stats Models in JAX

-A modern statistics package based on JAX, inspired by sklearn, statsmodels and tidymodels
+A modern statistics package based on JAX, inspired by sklearn, statsmodels and tidymodels etc.

 ==============================================================

-I'd like to build a pure functional stats tools, cuz we can't do anything until we create a complex object in this oop world, which is sort of annoying
+I'd like to build a pure functional stats tools, class should act like function, function is everything, data feeds the function, and data comes from function.

 ==============================================================